 A funding match is not required for the Heritage Partnership Program.
 Match, however, is always encouraged; in fact, it is listed as an additional criterion for evaluating applications.
 Demonstrated match is one indicator of local buy-in and commitment to a program.
-A match also demonstrated match is one indicator of local buy-in and commitment to a program.
 A match also demonstrates a partnership's and a community's investment in a program.
 The presence of a local match for larger grants can be a measure of your partnership's capacity to carry out your program and of your program's long-term sustainability.
 Having match can be a tiebreaker in particularly competitive grant rounds.
 Be sure to consider donated goods and services as reportable match.